k4m4/onioff/readme.md

 > A simple tool - written in pure python - for inspecting Deep Web URLs (or onions).

-> It takes specified onion links and returns their current status along with the site's title.

 - Compatible with Python 2.6 & 2.7.

 - Author: [Nikolaos Kamarinakis](mailto:nikolaskam@gmail.com) ([nikolaskama.me](https://nikolaskama.me/))